2025–26 Akari Chargers season

-The 2024–25 Akari Chargers season is the fourth season of the Akari Chargers in the Premier Volleyball League (PVL).
+The 2025–26 Akari Chargers season is the fourth season of the Akari Chargers in the Premier Volleyball League (PVL).
 This season saw the departure of Takayuki Minowa who stepped down from his position as head coach on May 31, 2025.
 Tina Salak was named as his successor on June 2.

-In the All-Filipino Conference, Akari finished 7th in the preliminary round with a 5–6 record and 15 points.
-In the qualifying round, they won against the Farm Fresh Foxies in a five-set match to advance to the final round.
-In the quarterfinals, the Chargers swept the Galeries Tower Highrisers despite both matches going the full length to advance to the round-robin semifinals.
-After a three-set loss to the Petro Gazz Angels in their final semifinal match, Akari was eliminated from championship contention, and were eventually matched against the Choco Mucho Flying Titans in the third-place series.
-The team beat Choco Mucho in three matches to finish the conference with a bronze medal and back-to-back podium finishes.

 The team was drawn to Pool B for the preseason PVL on Tour.
 With a 2–3 record and six points, the team finished fifth in Pool B, putting them in the knockout round.
 Akari won against Petro Gazz in straight sets to advance to the quarterfinals, where they were swept by the Cignal HD Spikers.

 For the Reinforced Conference, the team acquired Annie Michem to be their foreign reinforcement for the conference.